 - Any person who believes they are at risk due to the virus, are exhibiting any symptoms, or have been exposed to the virus within the previous 14 days should call the court clerk at (901) 867-2717 for a continuance to a future court date.

-- In the event the number of cases on the docket would cause more than 10 persons to be in the courtroom, or a defendant feels uncomfortable being in the courtroom until his or her case is called, defendant(s) may provide their cell number to the Clerk and will be called in from the parking lot when their case is ready to be heard.
+- Should any defendant feel uncomfortable being in the courtroom until his or her case is called, defendant(s) may provide their cell number to the Clerk and will be called in from the parking lot when their case is ready to be heard.

 Court Rules and Conduct